Every audience can go stale when it isn't used regularly, even if the subscribers were added through a verifiable opt-in process.

 About Stale Addresses

-Fix Your Stale List
+Fix Your Stale Audience

 - Remove and reconfirm stale addresses.

-The most important thing you can do to clean up your list is remove stale addresses.
+The most important thing you can do to clean up your audience is remove stale addresses.
 Then, contact your stale addresses outside of Mailchimp and send them a link to your Mailchimp signup form to reconfirm their interest in your content.
 This process eliminates invalid addresses and uninterested subscribers, and gives engaged subscribers a chance to update their information.

 - Remind people where they signed up.